• Art magazine

 It shows how God created Adam from the remains of the earth.
 In the picture you can see Adam on the left, which is almost relaxed on the floor.
 Michelangelo is said to have painted Adam in this attitude to show that God has not yet breathed life into him.

 According to examinations of a neuromedician, the representation of God, with his helpers and the red cloth, should correspond to the cross -section of the human brain.
-This should probably reflect the unity of mind and body.
+This should probably be the unity of mind and body against mirrors n.

 Typical for Michelangelo's work is the use of bodies that are muscular, as well as painting figures that act like sculptures .
 The fact that Michelangelo was first of all contributed to this.